rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 ?>***Tips***: Optionally, you can also use [JavaScript callbacks](/en/snap/advanced-feature.md#javascript-callback) to handle payment events triggered from customer finishing interaction with Snap payment page.

 ## 3. Creating Test Payment
 Create a test payment to make sure you have integrated Snap successfully.
-There are various payment methods available on Snap.
-You can choose any one of them to create a test payment.
 Following are the test credentials for Card payment.

 Name | Value
 --- | ---